IABTechLab/uid2docs/api/v2/README.md

 ## Authentication and Authorization

-To authenticate to UID2 endpoints, you need the following:
+To authenticate to the UID2 endpoints, you need the following:

 - A client API key, which is to be included as a bearer token in the request's authorization header.
   <br/>```Authorization: Bearer YourTokenBV3tua4BXNw+HVUFpxLlGy8nWN6mtgMlIk=```